poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 Using `fn register(pub to db: Database)` is an error.

-Using `fn register(pub(in path) name: String)` is an error: named arguments always have the exact same visibility as the function they belong to.
+Using `fn register(pub(in path) name: String)` is also an error: named arguments always have the exact same visibility as the function they belong to.
 They must be used anytime the function is called so it is not possible to limit them to an arbitrary scope that is different from the function's.

 ### Declaring closures with named arguments